 Juan Guaidó accuses Venezuela's President Nicolás Maduro of sending police to intimidate his family.
 The U.S.-backed opposition leader seeks to oust Maduro and replace him as interim president.

-(Image credit: Mark Wilson/Getty Images)
+(Image credit: Federico Parra/AFP/Getty Images)

 (Image credit: Scott Olson/Getty Images)

 The New York Times – “High-level felonies carry sentences of 10 years or more and should each get 70 hours of legal attention, according to a workload study.
 For Mr. Talaska, that’s more than two years of full-time work.
 Mid-level felonies require 41 hours each.A few of Mr. Talaska’s clients faced life without parole.
 Such cases, on average, require 201 hours apiece.
 In total, Mr. Talaska needed to do the work of five full-time lawyers to serve all of his clients.
 Mr. Talaska was not outside the norm.
 Of the public defenders in Louisiana handling felony caseloads at that time, there were two dozen with even more clients.
 One had 413.
 The numbers alone might seem to violate the Constitution.
 Poor defendants in the United States have the right to a competent lawyer, and hundreds of thousands of defendants rest their hopes on someone like Mr. Talaska.
 But there has never been any guarantee that those lawyers would have enough time to handle their cases.
 That’s why the study cited above, which looked at the workloads of public defenders, is significant…”